Experimental quantum channel discrimination using metastable states of a trapped ion

 {\bf Results.} We achieve better than $99\%$ accuracy for both the ASK and PSK quantum channel discrimination algorithms.
 For the PSK case, the applied operator was correctly determined in $99.4^{+0.1}_{-0.2}\%$ of trials, averaged over the three possible oracle values.
 For the ASK case, we measure the correct output state with $99.6^{+0.1}_{-0.1}\%$ accuracy, even when applying a total of 31 pulses (see Supplemental Material \cite{supplemental_material}).
 Uncertainties represent 1$\sigma$ confidence intervals computed using the Wilson score interval method \cite{wilson_probable_1927, wilson_footnote,*brown2001interval}.
 The probability of detecting the ion in each of the three output states is shown in \cref{fig:bar_plot}(a) and (c), with the population deviations from the ideal case shown in \cref{fig:bar_plot}(b) and (d), for the PSK and ASK cases, respectively.
 A plot of the populations of the three readout states as a function of evolution time during the algorithm is shown in \cref{fig:psk_numeric_time_series} for the PSK algorithm, demonstrating close agreement of the data with the analytic predictions (solid lines).
 Both versions of the algorithm are shown as a function of signal angle ($ \theta$ or $\phi$) in \cref{fig:angle_scan}, again showing close agreement with predicted performance.

 The inaccuracy is well-explained by known error sources, and is dominated by control errors rather than intrinsic errors.
-We measure the inaccuracy due to state preparation, detection, and laser $\pi$-pulses to be $0.21(5)\%$, and calculate the magnetic field-induced errors to be 0.2--0.4\% for the different versions of the algorithm by estimating the average detuning from resonance.
+We measure the inaccuracy due to state preparation, detection, and laser $\pi$ pulses to be $0.21(5)\%$, and calculate the magnetic field-induced errors to be 0.2--0.4\% for the different versions of the algorithm by estimating the average detuning from resonance.
 Errors from spontaneous emission from the $\text{D}_{5/2}$ states during the duration of the experiment are ${\tt <} 0.1\%$.
-All three of these error mechanisms can result in population leakage out of the three-state readout space.
+All three of these error mechanisms could result in population leakage out of the three-state readout space, but with the current readout method, spontaneous emission appears not as leakage but as measurement of an incorrect readout state.
+This is discussed in the Supplemental Material \cite{supplemental_material}.

 {\bf Outlook and conclusion.} The results we report here set the stage for the exploration of large sets of quantum channels.
 As expected from theory \cite{rossi_quantum_2021}, these results show a quantum advantage over semiclassical and naïve quantum protocols (see the Supplemental Material \cite{supplemental_material}).
 Scaling this algorithm to $n$ channels with equally-spaced angles is straightforward and asymptotically optimal in query complexity \cite{rossi_quantum_2021}, scaling as $O(n)$.
 We have also shown how to discriminate channels in the desirable case of phase-shift keying with an even number of angles with a single additional oracle query \cite{supplemental_material}.